JM-Laurel/STAT-134-Probability-Theory/README.md

 - Section 3.5 Geometric Distribution
 	- updated synopsis and description
 - Schematic
-	- segregated Uniform Distribution to stand alone and updated parameters to match parameters in section 3.1
+	- segregated "Uniform Distribution" and updated its parameters to match parameters in section 3.1
 - added a "Techniques and Important Problems" section

 ### Version 1.1 (07-17-2019)